colinwilson/lotusdocs/README.md

 - Check out the demo site [https://lotusdocs.dev/docs](https://lotusdocs.dev/docs) (also doubles as the documentation guide for Lotus Docs 📖)

+🚨 **Lotus Docs is currently in pre-release development and thus not recommended for use in production at this time.
+But please do try it out 😊**

 ## Features

 * [x] Modern documentation layout